 Externally funded programs (e.g. research, program development, public service, and training) at Drake University are supported by grants, contracts, and cooperative agreements funded by government agencies, foundations, associations, industry, and other external sources.
 Sponsored Programs Administration (SPA) is the primary office responsible for accepting grants and processing contracts and cooperative agreements on behalf of the University in support of specific projects developed by University investigators.
 The following are characteristics of sponsored program funding:

 The University also receives gift money from private parties interested in supporting Drake University.
 The Development Office is responsible for accepting gifts and administering the spending of such funds according to the wishes of the donating parties.
-If you are unsure whether funds are designated for a sponsored projet or are gift funds, please contact SPA or the Alumni and Development Office for assistance.
+If you are unsure whether funds are designated for a sponsored project or are gift funds, please contact SPARC or the Alumni and Development Office for assistance.

 Learn more: Policies, Boards, Committees, Oversight